NorESMhub/NorESM/doc/configurations/clm.rst

 http://www.cesm.ucar.edu/models/clm/

-Specific questions about CLM can be addressed Lei Cai, email: leca@norceresearch.no
+Specific questions about CLM can be addressed to Hui Tang (email: hui.tang@geo.uio.no) or Kjetil Aas (email: k.s.aas@geo.uio.no).

 CLM5 model configurations available in NorESM2
 ^^^^^^